kellrcraig/sdet-portfolio/SauceDemo.Tests/Docs/ScenarioGuide.md

 # Scenario Guide for Gherkin Feature Files

 A practical, opinionated guide to writing clean, consistent, and professional scenario titles and descriptions in `.feature` files.
-This style guide is based on your finalized scenario titles, recurring challenges, and professional conventions used in high-quality test automation projects.
+This style guide is based on finalized scenario titles, recurring challenges, and professional conventions used in high-quality test automation projects.

 ---